prashantpawar/sol-unit/README.md

     uint constant TEST_VAL = 55;

-    // We name this contract 'testee' so that we may do coverage analysis.
+    // create the contract directly or do it via the constructor.
-    Demo testee = new Demo();
+    Demo demo = new Demo();

     // Test method starts with 'test' and will thus be recognized by solUnit (2). function testSetX(){
         testee.setX(TEST_VAL);
         // Public accessor for 'x'.
         var x = testee.x();
         // Use assert method from Asserter contract (3).
-It will automatically fire the test event. assertUintsEqual(x, TEST_VAL, "Values are not equal");
+It will automatically fire off a test event. assertUintsEqual(x, TEST_VAL, "Values are not equal");
     }